Christopher Columbus (1451-1506), a sea captain and merchant from Genoa, Italy, is the most famous discoverer of the Americas. He began:

 - the Transatlantic slave trade;

-- the genocide of Hispaniola in which over a million died;
+- the genocide of the Tainos in which over a million died;

-- the custom of calling the natives “Indians”.
+- the custom of calling native Americans “Indians”.

-He was hardly the first to discover the Americas: there were already 20 million people living there when he arrived in 1492.
+He was hardly the first to discover the Americas: there were already tens of million of people living there when he arrived in 1492.

 Even the Scandinavians, Arabs and West Africans already knew there was something not far over the ocean – something he might have heard about when he was in Iceland and West Africa.